inventage/keycloak-custom/README.md

 ### Configuration

-The [configuration of Keycloak] is done into two steps: build stage and runtime stage.
+Since the migration to a Quarkus runtime the [configuration of Keycloak] is done by two steps: build stage and runtime stage.
 A few properties can only be set in the build stage.
 If they must be changed, the `kc.sh` script must be executed with the `build` command.
 In development mode (see below) the `build` command is automatically executed during every start.

 #### Build stage

 In this project all properties of the build stage are configured in the [keycloak.conf] at `config/src/main/resources/keycloak/conf/`.

-We set 3 properties:
+We set 4 build stage properties:

 ```properties
 # db is the name of the database vendor: dev-file, dev-mem, mariadb, mssql, mysql, oracle, postgres